Giant Pacific octopus: Size

 E. dofleini is distinguished from other species by its large size.
 It is the largest octopus species.
 Adults usually weigh around 15 kg, with an arm span up to 4.3 m.
+The largest individual may have weighed in at 600 lb, with a radial span of 32 ft, according to the fisherman who caught it.
+Other large specimens caught while commercial fishing may have weighed as much as 400 lb.

-Some larger individuals have weighed in at 50 kg, with a radial span of 6 m.
-American zoologist G. H. Parker found that the largest suckers on a giant Pacific octopus are about 6.4 cm and can support 16 kg each.
-The only other possible contender for the largest species of octopus is the seven-arm octopus (Haliphron atlanticus), based on a 61 kg, incomplete carcass estimated to have had a live mass of 75 kg.
+British zoologist G. H. Parker found that the largest suckers on a giant Pacific octopus are about 6.4 cm and can support 16 kg each.

 Ecology

 Diet

 E. dofleini preys on shrimp, crabs, scallops, abalones, cockles, snails, clams, lobsters, fish, squid, and other octopuses.
 Food is procured with its suckers and then bitten using its tough beak of chitin.
 It has also been observed to catch spiny dogfish (Squalus acanthias) up to 4 ft in length while in captivity.
 Additionally, consumed carcasses of this same shark species have been found in giant Pacific octopus middens in the wild, providing strong evidence of these octopuses preying on small sharks in their natural habitat.
-In May 2012, amateur photographer Ginger Morneau was widely reported to have photographed a wild giant Pacific octopus attacking and drowning a seagull, demonstrating that this species is not above eating any available source of food within its size range, even birds.
+In May 2012, amateur photographer Ginger Morneau was widely reported to have photographed a wild giant Pacific octopus attacking and drowning a seagull, demonstrating that this species may eat any available source of food within its size range, even birds.